Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.

 BA now has 6 Embraer E-170 and 18 Embraer E-190 aircraft in service.

-These are operated by its subsidiary BA CityFlyer at London City.
+These are operated by BA CityFlyer at London City.
 At weekends, it also flies leisure routes from London Stansted and Manchester.
 IAG’s current fleet plans for the group show that the number of Embraer E-170/E-190 aircraft will increase to 25 and 30 by 2020 and 2021 respectively.